MR Angiography (MRA)

 Angiography is performed using:

-- fluoroscopy (x-rays)to help place catheters into the blood vessels of the body
+- fluoroscopy (x-rays) to help the interventional radiologist place catheters into the blood vessels of the body

 - computed tomography (CT)